History of China–Japan relations

-First evidences of Japan in Chinese historical records AD 1–300
+First evidence of Japan in Chinese historical records AD 1–300

 The first mention of the Japanese archipelago was in the Chinese historic text Book of Later Han, in the year 57, in which it was noted that the Emperor of the Han dynasty gave a golden seal to Wa (Japan).
 The King of Na gold seal was discovered in northern Kyūshū in the eighteenth century.
 From then on Japan was repeatedly recorded in Chinese historical texts, at first sporadically, but eventually continuously as Japan matured into a notable power in the region.

 There is a Chinese tradition that the first Chinese Emperor, Qin Shi Huang, sent several hundred people to Japan to search for medicines of immortality.
+Xu Fu was sent by Qin Shi Huang to the eastern seas twice to look for the elixir of life.
+His two journeys occurred between 219 BC and 210 BC.
+It was believed that the fleet included 60 barques with soldiers, ship crewmen, and 3,000 boys and 3,000 girls, and craftsmen of different fields.
+The Japanese historian Ino Okifu identifies Emperor Jimmu of Japan with Xu Fu.
+The Yayoi period started around the time of his supposed arrival.
 During the third century, Chinese travelers reported that inhabitants of Japan claimed ancestry from Wu Taibo, a king of the Wu state (located in modern Jiangsu and Zhejiang) during the Warring States era.
 They recorded examples of Wu traditions including ritual teeth-pulling, tattooing and carrying babies on backs.
 Other records at the time show that Japan already had the same customs recognized today.
 These include clapping during prayers, eating from wooden trays and eating raw fish (also a traditional custom of Jiangsu and Zhejiang before pollution made this impractical).
 Kofun era traditions appear in the records as the ancient Japanese built earthen mound tombs.

 The first Japanese personage mentioned by the Wei Zhi (Records of Wei) is Himiko, the female shaman leader of a country with hundreds of states called Yamataikoku.
 Modern historical linguists believe Yamatai was actually pronounced Yamato.